akvorado/akvorado/docs/configuration.md

  - `username` is the username to use for authentication
  - `password` is the password to use for authentication
  - `database` defines the database to use to create tables
+ - `akvorado-url` defines the URL of Akvorado to be used by Clickhouse (autodetection when not specified)

 ## Core